Ayman-shaim1/Python-VU-meter/README.md

 4. **Configure FFmpeg path (if needed):**
    - If FFmpeg is not in your system PATH, update the `cmd` variable in `main.py` with the full path to your FFmpeg executable
    - Example: `cmd = "C:\\Program Files\\ffmpeg\\bin\\ffmpeg.exe"`
+   - Or uncomment `cmd = "ffmpeg"` if FFmpeg is in your PATH

 5. **Prepare your audio file:**
    - Place your audio file named `track1.mp3` in the project directory
    - Or modify the `AUDIO_FILE` variable in `main.py` to point to your audio file
+   - Supported formats: MP3, WAV, and other formats supported by FFmpeg

 ## Usage